samus-io/tablab-steps/steps/9U8B86gz7tK7TCiVJXKpOFCmF9EIxO0yigZ/en/README.md

 ### How does Node.js handle Input Normalization to UTF-8?

-- Node.js provides several mechanisms to handle input normalization:
+- Node.js provides several mechanisms to handle input normalization

   - **Buffer Operations** in Node.js offers the Buffer class to manipulate binary data.